 - In the WordPress navigation sidebar, hover over Autoblog and click Add-ons.
 (Or just click Autoblog and then click Add-ons underneath it.)

 - Activate both the Featured Image Import and Image Import add-ons by clicking the Activate link under each one.
 No other add-ons are necessary.

 - Open a new browser tab and go to your TCN Account page.
 At the bottom of that page, in the Member Links section, Control-click the Apple Pros Members Feed and choose Copy Link, Copy Link Location, Copy Link Address, or whatever your browser calls it.
 (If you’re an ASMC member, copy the link for the ASMC Members Feed instead.)
 Make sure to get the right one, and ignore the Recent Posts Feed; it won’t work reliably, and I’m still figuring out how to get the unnecessary links taken off.

-- Now that you have your RSS feed’s URL in the clipboard, go back to the tab for your WordPress site and click RSS/Auto Syndicator in the CyberSyn sidebar menu.
-Paste your URL (it should look like the one below, but with your memberkey) into the New Feed URL field and click the blue Syndicate button.
+- Now that you have your RSS feed’s URL in the clipboard, go back to the tab for your WordPress site and click All Feeds in the sidebar, and then click Add New at the top.
+There are a bunch of settings, but I’ve highlighted the important ones in the screenshot below and will explain them next.

-That may seem a little involved, but you have to do it only once.
-From now on, CyberSyn will automatically retrieve new posts added to your custom TCN RSS feed and turn them into drafts in your WordPress site.
+That’s it!
+It may sound a bit involved, but it takes just a few minutes to set up, after which Autoblog will automatically retrieve new posts added to your custom TCN RSS feed and turn them into drafts in your WordPress site.

-I presume you know how to make a draft post public, but just as a reminder, you’ll want to cut out the Facebook and Twitter teasers at the bottom of an article before posting.
+Remember, these are drafts, and before you make them public, you’ll want to cut out the Facebook and Twitter teasers at the bottom of an article before posting.
 Then, after you’ve posted, you can use those teasers with the link to the article on your site, to promote it on social media.

 If anything isn’t clear in the instructions above, or if you have troubles, let me know, and I’ll see what I can do to help.